Wilhelm Groener: End of the war and German revolution

-After the dismissal of Erich Ludendorff on 26 October 1918, Groener was recalled and on 29 October appointed as Ludendorff's successor as First Quartermaster General (Deputy Chief of the General Staff) under Field Marshal Paul von Hindenburg.
+After the dismissal of Erich Ludendorff on 26 October 1918, Groener was recalled and on 29 October appointed as Ludendorff's successor as First Quartermaster General (Deputy Chief of the General Staff) under Hindenburg.
 The military situation was becoming untenable and social unrest and rebellion in the German armed forces and the civilian population threatened to break out into revolution.
 Groener started to prepare the withdrawal and demobilisation of the army.
 As the revolution spread through Germany in early November, Groener began to see the Emperor, Wilhelm II, as an impediment to saving the monarchy and the integrity of the army.
 Privately, he felt the Kaiser should sacrifice himself in a hero's death at the front.

 On 6 November, Groener reacted indignantly when the Social Democrat Friedrich Ebert suggested that the Kaiser should abdicate.
 On 9 November, when the Kaiser suggested using the army to crush the revolution at home, Groener advised him to abdicate, because he had lost the confidence of the armed forces.
 Groener's goal was to preserve the monarchy, but under a different ruler.
 He was also in favour of accepting the armistice conditions put to the German government, despite their severe nature.

 On the evening of 10 November, Groener contacted the new chancellor, Friedrich Ebert, and concluded the Ebert-Groener pact, which was to remain secret for a number of years.
 Ebert agreed to suppress the Bolshevik revolutionaries and to maintain the traditional role of the armed forces as a pillar of the German state; Groener promised that the army would support the new government.
 For this act, Groener earned the enmity of many other military leaders, many of whom sought the retention of the monarchy.